-- EU 15.
+- EU 17.
 After communion has been distributed, all remaining consecrated hosts are to be consumed if not reserved in the tabernacle.
 They are not to be disposed in any other way.
-The Precious Blood is reserved only when deemed necessary for the care of the sick; the Precious Blood can only be reserved for one day. - EU 16.
+The Precious Blood is reserved only when deemed necessary for the care of the sick; the Precious Blood can only be reserved for one day. - EU 18.
 Anyone aware of the desecration of the Sacred Species is to notify the proper pastor immediately.
-The pastor is to notify the Archbishop, who will indicate what must be done in reparation. - EU 17.
+The pastor is to notify the Archbishop, who will indicate what must be done in reparation. - EU 19.
 In cases when the Sacred Species is corrupted by accident, it is to be diluted.
-Then what remains is to be poured down the sacrarium. - EU 18.
+Then what remains is to be poured down the sacrarium. - EU 20.
 Sacred vessels should be properly and reverently purified and cleansed after communion has been distributed.

 Purification of the sacred vessels is done by the "priest, deacon or an instituted acolyte."
-(GIRM, 279) "If vessels are purified at the altar, they are carried to the credence table by a minister.
-Nevertheless, it is also permitted, especially if there are several vessels to be purified, to leave them suitably covered on a corporal, either at the altar or at the credence table, and to purify them immediately after Mass following the dismissal of the people."
-(GIRM, 163)
+(GIRM, 279) "If vessels are purified at the altar, they are carried to the credence table by a minister."
+(GIRM, 163) The purification of the sacred vessels should be carried out with due reverence for the Blessed Sacrament; however, this rite should not be unduly prolonged, nor should it become a moment for the expression of personal piety.
+If the rite is likely to take a considerable time, note that "it is also permitted, especially if there are several vessels to be purified, to leave them suitably covered on a corporal, either at the altar or at the credence table, and to purify them immediately after Mass following the dismissal of the people."
+(GIRM, 163) Washing of the vessels, even in the sacrarium, without first purifying them, is strictly prohibited.

-EU 19.
+EU 21.
 Sacred Vessels